zeek/zeek/doc/frameworks/logging.rst

         Log::create_stream(Foo::LOG, [$columns=Info, $path="foo"]);
         }

+In the definition of the "Info" record above, notice that each field has the :bro:attr:`&log` attribute.
+Without this attribute, a field will not appear in the log output.
+Also notice one field has the :bro:attr:`&optional` attribute.
+This indicates that the field might not be assigned any value before the log record is written.
+Finally, a field with the :bro:attr:`&default` attribute has a default value assigned to it automatically.

 At this point, the only thing missing is a call to the :bro:id:`Log::write` function to send data to the logging framework.
 The actual event handler where this should take place will depend on where your data becomes available.
-In this example, the connection_established event provides our data, and we also store a copy of the data being logged into the :bro:type:`connection`
+In this example, the :bro:id:`connection_established` event provides our data, and we also store a copy of the data being logged into the :bro:type:`connection` record:
-record:

 .. code:: bro